Nedim Jusufbegović: Managerial career

 Several years after retiring from football as a player, namely in 2011, Jusufbegović was employed as a manager by the newly revitalized Sarajevo club Olimpik.
 Not until September 2012 did he leave Olimpik, after having been nominated for manager of the year the very same year, coming back for a third time in the same position in April 2013.

 In 2015, Jusufbegović left Velež Mostar after 2 years as the club's manager.
 After Velež, he managed Zvijezda Gradačac from 2015 to 2016, GOŠK Gabela in 2016, Čelik Zenica from 2016 to 2017 and Igman Konjic from 2018 to 2019.
 In August 2022, he became the new head coach of the Bosnia and Herzegovina U17 national team.

 On 1 December 2022, Velež Mostar appointed Jusufbegović as manager for the second time.
 His first competitive game back in charge of Velež was a 2–0 home victory against Posušje in the Bosnian Cup on 18 February 2023.
 He led Velež to the cup final, where his side lost to rivals Zrinjski in the Mostar derby on 17 May 2023.
 On 23 August 2023, it was announced by Velež that Jusufbegović had left the club by mutual consent.

 In September 2023, Jusufbegović was named as an assistant of newly appointed Bosnia and Herzegovina national team head coach Savo Milošević.
 Jusufbegović's contract with the Bosnian FA expired together with Milošević's one on 21 March 2024, following the country's defeat against Ukraine in the UEFA Euro 2024 qualifying play-offs.

-On 30 September 2024, Jusufbegović was appointed as manager of Sloga Doboj.
+On 30 September 2024, Jusufbegović was appointed manager of Sloga Doboj.
 His debut was a 2–1 away loss to Radnik Bijeljina on 20 October 2024.
 After stirring Sloga to an unexpected top-half finish and avoiding relegation early on in the season, Jusufbegović decided to leave the club by mutual consent in May 2025.
+On 20 February 2026, he returned to manage Sloga amidst a relegation battle.
+He successfully led the club to safety from relegation after beating Rudar Prijedor 1–0 in the final game of the season on 26 May, a result which subsequently ensured the relegation of Posušje.
+Jusufbegović left Sloga following the end of the season.